MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-appcomplianceautomation-readme.md

 const { DefaultAzureCredential } = require("@azure/identity");
 // For client-side applications running in the browser, use InteractiveBrowserCredential instead of DefaultAzureCredential.
 See https://aka.ms/azsdk/js/identity/examples for more details.

-const subscriptionId = "00000000-0000-0000-0000-000000000000";
-const client = new AppComplianceAutomationToolForMicrosoft365(new DefaultAzureCredential(), subscriptionId);
+const client = new AppComplianceAutomationToolForMicrosoft365(new DefaultAzureCredential());

 // For client-side applications running in the browser, use this code instead:
 // const credential = new InteractiveBrowserCredential({
 //   tenantId: "<YOUR_TENANT_ID>",
 //   clientId: "<YOUR_CLIENT_ID>"
 // });
-// const client = new AppComplianceAutomationToolForMicrosoft365(credential, subscriptionId);
+// const client = new AppComplianceAutomationToolForMicrosoft365(credential);
 ```